 3. Fun for free: Simple crafts and card tricks for kids

 You don’t need to rent a bouncy castle or hire a clown to put on a fab party.
-The more you spend, the more stressed you’re likely to become and often the best children’s parties are those which encourage kids to be creative and have fun in a relaxed environment.
-Prepare yourself with a few of your child’s favourite party games or why not learn a few simple crafts or card tricks for kids, and encourage them to put on their own magic show?
+The more you spend, the more stressed you’re likely to become, and often the best children’s parties are those which encourage kids to be creative and have fun in a relaxed environment.
+Prepare yourself with a few of your child’s favorite party games or why not learn a few simple crafts or card tricks for kids, and encourage them to put on their own magic show?
 Another great idea is to give your party a fancy dress theme.
-‘Cats and dogs’, ‘Pirates and Princesses’ or ‘Under the Sea’ will appeal to both sexes, as well as help you decide on what music and activities to organise for the day.
+‘Cats and dogs’, ‘Pirates and Princesses’, or ‘Under the Sea’ will appeal to both sexes, as well as help you decide on what music and activities to organize for the day.

 4. Music: Child-friendly soundtracks

 Every party needs a good soundtrack, but you don’t need to own an impressive record collection or expensive sound system to get everybody singing and dancing along.
 Choose tracks that are upbeat and child-friendly, listening out for any offensive lyrics so that you can remove anything which other parents may deem inappropriate.
 Disney soundtracks are always popular, though the best person to ask for help is the birthday boy or girl themselves.
 Not only will they have a good idea of what their friends enjoy listening to, but it will also take the pressure off you and ensure every song is a hit with the young crowd.